Gifted Education Services

 3rd - 5th Grade Gifted Education Services

-In 4th and 5th grades, Daily Replacement Math is taught daily by a Gifted Education teacher at the same time as the math block.
+In 4th and 5th grades, Gifted Education Math is taught daily by a Gifted Education teacher at the same time as the math block.
 This instruction replaces math instruction in their homeroom class.

 If you wish to appeal the panel's decision regarding gifted education services, please complete the Elementary Appeals form and send to the Director of Elementary Education.